KevinTrinh1227/Reactfolio/README.md

     </a>
 </details>

+## 🌐 What is Reactfolio?

+Reactfolio is a modern, revamped responsive portfolio website built using ReactJS, featuring a fresh UI, and designed specifically for STEM and computer science students, as well as aspiring software engineers and students.
+This project combines enhanced functionality, significant UI improvements, GitHub API integration, and comprehensive bug fixes to deliver a superior user experience.
+Fully open-source, Reactfolio encourages community contributions and collaboration.
+Its intuitive design ensures easy customization, making it convenient for users to personalize their portfolios seamlessly.
+With Reactfolio, you can showcase your skills, projects, and academic experiences in a streamlined, visually appealing manner.

 ## 📌 Important Information

 This project recycles components from my old [Portfolio-V1](https://github.com/KevinTrinh1227/Trinh), while also adopting a new UI and theme inspired by this [DEMO](https://steam-portfolio-demo.vercel.app/).
-Project native version: Node v16.20.2, built on Linux OS (Ubuntu LTS).
+Project native version: Node v16.20.2, built on Linux OS (Ubuntu 22.04 LTS).

 This project is a revamped version of my [Portfolio-V1](https://kevintrinh-v1.netlify.app).
 It comes with numerous updates including functionality, API integration, Significant UI changes, bug fixes, and much more!
 This project is fully open source and I encourage anyone interested, to contribute to the project as well.
 This iteration continues the simplistic approach to the same "one page one scroll" design philosophy as V1.